 In particular, water chestnuts are a good source of several key antioxidants, including ferulic acid, gallocatechin gallate, epicatechin gallate and catechin gallate.
 Furthermore, an in vitro study published in the Journal of Food Science showed that the antioxidants found in water chestnuts can help effectively neutralize disease-causing free radicals to support better health.

 Packing 17 percent of the potassium you need per day into each serving, including water chestnuts in your daily diet can have a big impact on heart health.
 Increasing your intake of potassium is vital to heart health.
 It is especially important when it comes to lowering blood pressure and preventing hypertension.

 In addition to keeping blood pressure in check, getting more potassium in your diet can also reduce the risk of heart disease.
 One large review conducted by the University of Naples Medical Center showed that a higher intake of potassium was associated with a lower risk of stroke, coronary heart disease and cardiovascular disease.

 Thanks to their rich content of antioxidants, water chestnuts may possess potent anti-cancer properties.
 Although current research is limited to in vitro studies, certain compounds found in water chestnuts have been shown to decrease the growth of cancer cells.

 Specifically, ferulic acid is an antioxidant that can help block the development and spread of tumor cells.
 In particular, in vitro studies show that this powerful compound can be effective against the formation of thyroid, breast and lung cancer cells.

 5. Support Healthy Digestion

-Water chestnuts are a great source of fiber, squeezing up to 12 percent of your daily fiber needs into a single serving.
+Water chestnuts are a great source of fiber.
 Fiber moves through the body undigested, adding bulk to the stool to promote regularity and optimize digestive health.